Iran–United States relations during the second Trump administration

-Iran and Iran-backed groups
+Background

 By early 2025, Iran's regional influence significantly declined, after setbacks among its proxies and allies.
 Its proxies—Hamas, Hezbollah, and the Houthis—suffered major setbacks following the October 7 Hamas-led attack on Israel and the subsequent conflicts.
 The collapse of Bashar al-Assad's regime in Syria critically disrupted Iranian supply routes, severely impacting Hamas and Hezbollah.
 Russia, Iran's key ally, struggled to provide support as its prolonged war in Ukraine drained resources, further weakening the regional influence of the Iran-led axis.

 During Trump's first term (2017–2021), the U.S. withdrew from the 2015 Joint Comprehensive Plan of Action (JCPOA) and imposed maximum-pressure sanctions, severely restricting Iran's oil exports and financial access.
 His administration sought to renegotiate the deal to impose stricter limits on Iran's nuclear program and curb its funding of regional proxies but failed to reach a new agreement.
 Under Biden (2021–2025), Iran's economy remained strained, though sanctions enforcement fluctuated.
 By early 2025, inflation soared, the currency collapsed, and domestic unrest intensified as Iran faced economic isolation while advancing its nuclear program.

 Iran's uniquely weakened position now presents a rare opportunity for the United States to reshape the region.
 During his first term, Trump abandoned the JCPOA in hopes of forging a tougher deal that would impose stricter limits on Iran's nuclear program and its proxy funding—a move that ultimately failed.
 Many analysts argue that had the original deal remained intact, it could have paved the way for regional stability and a structured U.S. withdrawal, reducing America's long-term military footprint.
 Now, with his second term just beginning, the stakes are high.
 If decisive steps are taken to secure a new comprehensive agreement, Iran's ambitions could be reined in, fostering stability and paving the way for an orderly exit of American forces.
 Conversely, without such bold action, there is a significant risk that U.S. troops could remain entrenched in the Middle East for decades to come.

 Elon Musk met with Iran's UN Ambassador, Saeid Iravani, on November 11, 2024.
 In January 2025, Elon Musk reportedly helped Italy's prime minister Giorgia Meloni secure the release of Italian citizen Cecila Sala from an Iranian prison.